Introduction: The Benefits of Organic Agriculture

 Chances are that in recent years you have found that the “organic” aisle in your local grocery store is beginning to expand.
 Instead of just a few scattered products hidden on some back shelf, most supermarkets today have expanded the number of organic products they sell because of growing demand.

-Despite the large amount of interest in organic agriculture, many people simply dont know what an organic farming definition is.
+Despite a large amount of interest in organic agriculture, many people simply don’t know what an organic farming definition is.
 To add to the confusion, many different governmental and private organizations have their own organic farming definition, which may be significantly different.
 Below we offer the organic farming definition offered by three different important players in the organic agriculture movement.

 - SARE: The organic farming definition offered by the Sustainable Agriculture Research and Education Center says that organic agriculture uses “nature as a model for the agricultural system – recycling nutrients, encouraging natural predators to manage pests, increasing plant densities to block weeds – organic farmers don’t merely substitute non-toxic materials for pesticides and fertilizers, but rather consider the farm as an integrated entity, with all parts interconnected.”